Skip to content

 Ease Of Use:

-This glaze can be poured and brushed on smooth and easy, also safe to spray on.
+This glaze can be poured and brushed on smoothly and easily, and it is also safe to spray on.
 Blue Rutile in bottle form has a brushing medium that keeps the glaze more stable, so you don’t have to mix it as often.
 After mixing this glaze well just once and putting the glaze through a strainer to catch any clumps or debris, you can easily float a coat on with your brush without having to remix.

 Other Product Features: